TOPIC : ERANETs in agri-food

 B. Climate change and food systems

 Proposals under this sub-topic will aim at developing climate-resilient and sustainable value chains for food systems.
-In particular they will assess risks and vulnerabilities of food systems faced with climate change, thereby offering low carbon footprint solutions (technological and/or non-technological) to increase resilience and sustainability.
+In particular they will assess risks and vulnerabilities of food systems faced with climate change, including expected effects on supply chains, thereby offering low carbon footprint solutions (technological and/or non-technological) to increase resilience and sustainability.
 Specific focus will be put on the socio-economic impacts of climate change on different food chains, price volatility and the territorial dimension on access to accessible and nutritious foodstuffs.
 Complementarity with SusFood ERA-NETs will be ensured throughout the project development stages.

 - Improve coordination between national and EU funding and ensure better use of resources in the priority research areas above [A, B, C];